brooklynrail/brooklynrail-platform/content/events/2020/12/to-jonas-with-love-a-conversation-with-chuck-smith-benn-northover-and-friends.md

         text: "Forrest Bess: Key to the Riddle (1999)"
       - text: Chuck Smith on Youtube
         url: https://www.youtube.com/user/chucksmithNYC
+  - person: benn-northover
+    event_bio: Benn Northover is an Actor and Director.
+He was a close friend and collaborator with Jonas Mekas for over two decades, leading to several film and video projects and a number of international gallery exhibitions at institutions including the Centre Pompidou, BFI London and Agnès b.'s Galerie du Jour in Paris.
+In 2012 Northover co-curated the landmark exhibition of work by Mekas at the Serpentine Gallery in London alongside Hans-Ulrich Obrist.
 date: 2020-12-08 13:00:00 -0500
 end_date: 2020-12-08 14:30:00 -0500
 series: 190